School Administrators and Scholarship Committees

 To stay updated on all of the latest information, we encourage you to sign up for scholarship news.
 Additionally, we advise you to create and submit to your school’s scholarships office a generic alias email address such as “scholarships@[your-school].org” to ensure that anyone who should receive updates from the Community Foundation will continue to do so.
 An email alias helps ensure that your school or organization continues to receive timely communication during times of staff turnover.

 Below are tools to assist you with communicating and sharing scholarship opportunities with students and their families.
 These documents may be printed and distributed in hard copy or electronically.
 Additionally, you can place the link to Community Foundation scholarships (www.racf.org/Scholarships) on your website.

 Click here to refer students to scholarships accepting online applications.
 The referral is processed through the online scholarship management program and does not require you to log in to the system to complete the process.
 Be advised that referrals can only be made during the open application period, and some are by invitation only.
 Be sure that you have carefully reviewed the eligibility and application processes before referring potenatial applicants.

-If you or your school or organization are responsible for facilitating a scholarship selection process, please review the Scholarship Committees section for important information about the selection process.
+If you or your school or organization are responsible for facilitating a scholarship selection process, please review the Selection Committees section for important information about the selection process.